top of page

 What if a clinical diagnosis is made?

 A clinical diagnosis will be clearly written on the report you receive.
-A copy of this report will be sent (with your consent) to any education establishment and to the GP.
+A copy of this report can be sent (with your consent) to your GP and to any education establishment (such as school, college or university).
 There will be some recommendations of helpful resources you can access, and we can also refer into Reaching Families who are a West Sussex based support service for children with Special Education Needs.

 There are also specialist ASD services in West Sussex which operate privately and do have a cost such as Aspens.